edmundchong/Inventor/Touchscreen arena/Active Commutator/Arduino/README.md

 ## Notes

-The original arduino sketch from the paper was replaced by the following adapted version:
+The original arduino sketch from the paper was replaced by the following adapted version.
+This is the one you want to upload (the others are just the originals from the paper, for reference):

 **Sketch_torque_commutator_v11_stutterfixed - Adapted version**
 - Written for the RP2040 seeeduino model (the original sketch from the paper is for the XIAO ESP32C3, but the RP2040 is cheaper + available on RS)